 Choosing the right internet provider could become a difficult task, especially if you don’t have a basic understanding of the term ‘Mbps’.
-Pretty much everybody wants a high number of Mbps, meaning megabits per second.
-Your internet connection is faster if you have a higher amount of Mbps, so you must choose wisely.
+The acronym Mbps stands for megabits per second and your internet connection will be faster if you have a higher amount of Mbps.
+So, when choosing a provider, you must keep Mbps in mind.

 As you’ve already guessed, Mbps represents a sure way of measuring the speed of an internet network.
 But let’s dive right into a more profound understanding of the term: